 Curriculum Summary for Advanced Health Sciences Research (AHSR) Course Participants

 The National Clinician Scholars Program offers the opportunity for non-Scholar fellows to take certain courses offered through our program.
-The core curriculum includes three courses: 1) Biostatistics (~100 hours including lab); 2) Clinical and Health Services Research Methods (~65 hours); and 3) Principles of Health Policy and Management (~23 hours).
-These core classes are open to AHSR course participants.
+The core curriculum includes three courses: 1) Biostatistics; 2) Clinical and Health Services Research Methods; and 3) Principles of Health Policy and Management.
+All core classes are open to AHSR course participants.

-In addition to the core courses, we offer a Community-Engaged Research (CEnR) course (~39 hours) and a two-year seminar series where participants meet with national, state, and local health policy leaders.
-This seminars series, called Seminars in Health Policy and Delivery meets on average twice a month.
-In the fall of 2019 and spring of 2020, the focus will be on the private sector.
-During the fall of 2020 and spring of 2021, the focus will be on the public sector.
+In addition to the core courses, we offer a Community-Engaged Research (CEnR) course and a two-year seminar series where participants meet with national, state, and local health policy leaders.
+This seminars series, called Seminars in Health Policy and Delivery (SHPD) meets on average twice a month.
+In the fall of 2023 and spring of 2024, the focus will be on the private sector.
+During the fall of 2024 and spring of 2025, the focus will be on the public sector.
 AHSR course participants are welcome to attend both years of the seminar series.

 Course participants will receive ~80 hours of classroom time in the summer, ~90 hours in the fall, and ~100 hours in the spring, if participating in all available courses.
 We use approximate hours because we may bring in additional content during the year as requested by Scholars or if an outstanding expert is on campus.